Skip to main content

 import { createLogger, withSpan } from "@core/logging";

-import * as repository from "@modules/banking/repository";
+import * as repository from "@modules/core/banking/repository";

 const logger = createLogger("banking");